charliecalvert/JsObjects/README.md

 ./UbuntuSetup
 ```

 Comment out **cd ~/.** if you don't want to start in the home directory.
-You comment with the hash mark:
+Insert a comment with the hash mark:

 **# cd ~/.**